-The 2019 MSGP includes water quality-based effluent limits (WQBELs) and effluent limitation guidelines.
+The 2024 MSGP includes water quality-based effluent limits (WQBELs) and effluent limitation guidelines.
 The provisions of Part 2.1 constitute the numeric technology-based effluent limitations and WQBELs of the permit.
-The WQBELs are the Water Quality Standards applicable to the receiving water in A.A.C.
+The WQBELs are the Water Quality Standards applicable to the protected surface water in A.A.C.
 R18-11, Article 1.
 In the permit WQBELs are either referred to as the Water Quality Standards or water quality-based requirements to distinguish them for technology based effluent limitations.
+Technology-based effluent limitations do not apply to non-WOTUS protected surface waters.
+See Part V.B. for additional details.